lpereira/hardinfo/README.md

 ------
 The Project License has been changed in 2024 from GPL2 to **GPL2 or later**

 Because we use LGPL2.1+ and GPL3 code.
-To future proof the project, lpereira and other developers has agreed to change license of source code also to GPL2+. (https://github.com/lpereira/hardinfo/issues/530) (https://github.com/lpereira/hardinfo/issues/707).
+To future proof the project, lpereira and other developers have agreed to change license of source code also to GPL2+. (https://github.com/lpereira/hardinfo/issues/530) (https://github.com/lpereira/hardinfo/issues/707).

 It is all about open source and creating together - Read more about GPL license here: https://www.gnu.org/licenses/gpl-faq.html#AllCompatibility